-Students are required to attend class - in-person or on Zoom - and complete the readings assigned in the textbook and the supplemental readings.
+Students are required to attend class and complete the readings assigned in the textbook and the supplemental readings.
 Students will lose points if they do not attend class regularly.
 I will randomly check attendance once each week.
 See Canvas for more details.